Sandy Springs Location

 Hair loss doesn’t look the same for everyone.
 For people with African American, Hispanic, Asian, Caribbean, or Middle Eastern hair, it often goes unrecognized longer than it should.
 The texture, growth pattern, and follicle structure of ethnic hair can mask early signs of thinning - and the conditions driving that loss are frequently different from what affects straight or fine hair types.

 At Springs Hair Restoration, we recognize that your hair is as unique as you are - with its own distinct color, texture, volume, density, and hairline contour.
-Understanding the beautiful complexities and scientific details of ethnic hair is our specialty.
-We take the time to learn how you wash, style, and manage your hair because we know it’s personal - and because that context shapes everything about how we approach your care.
+Understanding the unique biology and hair loss patterns of textured and ethnic hair is central to how we evaluate every patient.

 How Hair Loss Affects Ethnic Hair Differently